 Once the chile is charred, put them in a paper bag or under a dishtowel.
 The built-up steam in the chile will further soften the skin and it will pull away from the flesh.
 This will help with peeling.
 Let the chile peppers sit in their steam for ten minutes or so before trying to peel them.
 If after ten minutes the skins are still being stubborn, let the chile peppers sit in the back or under the towel for a few more minutes.
 It generally won’t take much longer than 15-20 minutes for the skin to be soft enough to scrape right off.

 Step 3: Peel

 Scrape the skins off the chile peppers with your fingers or a knife.
 Remember to use caution with hot chile peppers, the capsaicin is still in the skin even though it’s been charred.
 Remove the seeds, stem, and veins if desired as well.
-Most of the heat is contained in the seeds and veins so removing them will take out some of the heat if the chile pepper is uncomfortably hot.
+Most of the heat is contained in the pith, or placenta (see my Anatomy of a Chile Pepper article here) so removing that part will remove some of the heat if the chile pepper is uncomfortably hot.

 Chile peppers can also be peeled under running water in the sink.
 The water will usually wash the skins right off the flesh.
 Before rinsing, be aware that this can also wash away some of the smoky roasted flavor of the chile pepper.